JellyfishBioTech/aso-ai/README.md

 ---

-For feedback or collaboration, feel free to [open an issue](https://github.com/your-username/aso-ai/issues) or contact via GitHub.
+For feedback or collaboration, feel free to contact via GitHub.

 ---